 - Via web services APIs,

-allowing your applications to retrieve individual data or perform the validation and BIC derivation online, without the need to download and store the data at your premises.
+allowing your applications to retrieve individual data, to perform BIC and IBAN validation or BIC-from-IBAN derivation online, without the need to download and store the data at your premises.